dopeghoti/DiscordCurrentlyCastingBot/README.md

 for any monitored channels to go _off_ the air and remove that message.
 The end result of this is a nice, clean channel containing only working links to live channels, and no links to channels which are no longer live.
 Any links to live thannels which are not affirmatively monitored will also be removed.
-This is a much cleaner look that a `#self_promotion` channel containing pages and pages of lings to the same short list of channels, many or most of which may not even be on the air at the time a person is perusing the channel.
+This is a much cleaner look than a `#self_promotion` channel containing pages and pages of links to the same short list of channels, many or most of which may not even be on the air at the time a person is perusing the channel.